 Repetitive Thoughts Vs. Passing Thoughts

-Passing thoughts, which tend to be pretty harmless.
-They often relate to the present moment and pop into our mind as quickly as they leave.
+Passing thoughts, which are pretty harmless.
+They often relate to the present moment and pop into our minds as quickly as they leave.
 Passing thoughts don’t linger quite like the other thoughts we have.

 Repetitive thoughts, on the other hand, have nothing to do with what is happening right now, they often relate to the future or past, and are played in the mind over and over again, over a long period of time.
 Repetitive thoughts tend to be the culprit when it comes to anxiety, stress and worry.